-The past year has been one of unprecedented disruption, crisis, protest and transformation.
+The past year and a half has been one of unprecedented disruption, crisis, protest and transformation.

 These events are offering us an important opportunity that should not to be squandered—to reflect on how we want to live our lives, to pivot toward a more sustainable and fair future, and how to reconsider the role of business organizations in building a better Canada.
 It is equally important that we examine how the practice of leadership needs to shift to meet these challenges.
 If the pandemic, alongside the movements for greater social and economic justice have taught us one thing, it is the importance of character as an indispensable component of good citizenship and good leadership.
 The LeaderShift series is an opportunity to explore how character matters—individually and collectively—and how, in this era of crisis, it is the catalyst we need to transform the practice of leadership and generate a new normal that is just, sustainable, and provides the resources and opportunities for all to flourish.